auxfuse/Milestone4/README.md

 A rule of symmetrical grouping was used horizontally and the rule of thirds was implemented vertically on most pages where content would allow.
 For example, most pages feature a descriptive context for the user, a branding logo as separation but also to invoke that brand in the user's mind-eye when remembering from reference and the actual content necessary for that page.

-Form inputs were kept label-less to keep with the Neumorphism trend and all form inputs use a placeholder as form label to still direct the user as to the information that the field requires.
+Form inputs were kept label-less to keep with the Neumorphism trend and all form inputs use a placeholder as form label to still direct the user as to the information that the field requires and maintaining the centrally aligned component Geometry found throughout the application.

 ##### 5. Wireframing & Proposed/Implemented Functionality per Page